TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

 ##### Applying Local Search
 In the Local Search technique, the tester selects a path through the program and produces a straight-line version of that path.
-Path constraints are constructed with constant for each constraint estimating the satisfiability of the constraint.
+Path constraints are constructed with a constant for each constraint estimating the satisfiability of the constraint.
 A function *f* is constructed out of all of these constraints.
 *f* provides an estimate of the satisfiability of all constraints.
 Using numerical maximisation techniques, the input values are maximized to satisfy as many constraints as possible.
-One major draw-back of this was that that run-time errors could occur, since the dependency between constraints were not taken into account, which could create sequences, which in practice are impossible to execute.
+One major drawback of this is that run-time errors can occur, since the dependency between constraints are not taken into account, which could create sequences that in practice are impossible to execute.

 Improvements to this technique emerged to resolve this problem.
 The search was now targeted with the satisfaction of each constraint instead of all the constraints.
-If during the execution an undesired branch is take, a local search is started, that is targeted to minimize branch distance of the desired branch, also known as the *branch distance*.
+If during the execution an undesired branch is taken, a local search is started that is targeted to minimize branch distance of the desired branch, also known as the *branch distance*.
-Creating these inputs is done using the *alternating variable* method, that starts with an *exploratory phase* in which probes neighbouring constraints by increase or decreasing only that specific variable.
+Creating these inputs is done using the *alternating variable* method, that starts with an *exploratory phase* which probes neighbouring constraints by increasing or decreasing only that specific variable.
 If the move leads to an improved objective value, a *pattern phase* is entered.
 In this phase a larger move is made in the direction of the improvement, this is repeated until a minimum for that objective function is found for that variable.
 After this is complete, other variable are explored.